 Trafficking, Transporting or Selling

-Making drugs is illegal.
+Making drugs is illegal in the State of Nevada with the exception of marijuana under certain circumstances.
 Most drugs start with growing or manufacturing.
 Manufacturing is a serious offense, and the potential penalties include a lengthy prison sentence.
+Nevada law 453D contains regulations and requirements to legally manufacture marijuana and marijuana concentrate for legal consumption and sale.

 Just like it’s illegal to sell a controlled substance, it’s also illegal to sell a counterfeit of a controlled substance.
 This law applies to K2 spice and any other substance made to look like another drug.
 A conviction for manufacturing or selling a counterfeit substance starts with one to six years in prison.
 Repeat offenders may receive harsher penalties.

-With the exception of marijuana, all drug possession charges in Nevada are serious.
+With the exception of the legal possession of marijuana and concentrated marijuana, all drug possession charges in Nevada are serious.
 For a first or second possession of a schedule I, II, III or IV controlled substance, it’s a category E felony.
 That means one to four years in prison and other penalties.
 A third or subsequent offense is a category D felony.

 For possession of schedule V controlled substances, only a first offense is a category E felony.
 A second or subsequent charge is a category D felony.
 Although you may be able to plead these charges down to lesser offenses that avoid prison, all drug possession charges are serious matters.
 Penalties for selling or manufacturing drugs are much more severe than even the steep penalties for possession.